hairyf/overlastic/README.md

 import { transformOverlay } from 'unoverlay-vue'
 import OverlayComponent from './overlay.vue'

-// Convert to imperative popup const callback = transformOverlay(OverlayComponent)
+// Convert to imperative overlay const callback = transformOverlay(OverlayComponent)
 // Call the component and get the value of confirm const value = await callback({ title: 'callbackOverlay' })